What Is the Average Salary in Malaysia? Latest Insights and Data

 Average performance bonuses

-2023 proved to be a positive year for employees, with more companies offering performance bonuses as a key part of their compensation packages.
-Performance bonuses remain the most popular type of bonus, with the average payout for 2023 reaching 1.7 months' salary, similar to the year before, according to JobStreet.
-This consistency highlights the commitment of employers to reward employees based on their performance, even as companies navigate post-pandemic recovery.
+2024 continues to be a positive year for employees, with 88% of Malaysian companies increasing salaries and 80% awarding performance-based bonuses as part of their compensation strategies.
+Performance bonuses remain the most common type of incentive, with an average payout of 1.7 months’ salary, maintaining the trend from previous years.
+This consistency reflects employers' ongoing commitment to reward performance and retain key talent, even as businesses navigate economic uncertainties.

 Cost of Living in Malaysia